FrancesCoronel/personal-website-v3/_posts/2016-04-30-schools-out.md

 ![](https://ih0.redbubble.net/image.120345349.1637/sticker,375x360.png)

-### I’m finished with school homies!
+### I'm finished with school homies!
 Yeah - TINY RICK!

-So my official graduation commencement will be next Sunday and then there’s an award ceremony the day before (turns out I’m the top graduate in my CS department which is pretty cool).
+So my official graduation commencement will be next Sunday and then there's an award ceremony the day before (turns out I'm the top graduate in my CS department which is pretty cool).

 Finally getting that paper though…